Binding problem

-The consciousness and binding problem is the problem of how objects, background and abstract or emotional features are combined into a single experience.
+The unity of consciousness and (cognitive) binding problem is the problem of how objects, background, and abstract or emotional features are combined into a single experience.
 The binding problem refers to the overall encoding of our brain circuits for the combination of decisions, actions, and perception.
-The binding problem encompasses a wide range of different circuits and can be divided into subsections that will be discussed later on.
-The binding problem is considered a "problem" due to the fact that no complete model exists.
+It is considered a "problem" because no complete model exists.

-The binding problem can be subdivided into four problems of perception, used in neuroscience, cognitive science and philosophy of mind.
-Including general considerations on coordination, the Subjective unity of perception, and variable binding.
+The binding problem can be subdivided into the four areas of perception, neuroscience, cognitive science, and the philosophy of mind.
+It includes general considerations on coordination, the subjective unity of perception, and variable binding.

-General Considerations on Coordination
+General considerations on coordination

 Summary of problem

-Attention is crucial in determining which phenomena appear to be bound together, noticed, and remembered (Vroomen and Keetels, 2010).
+Attention is crucial in determining which phenomena appear to be bound together, noticed, and remembered.
 This specific binding problem is generally referred to as temporal synchrony.
 At the most basic level, all neural firing and its adaptation depends on specific consideration to timing (Feldman, 2010).
 At a much larger level, frequent patterns in large scale neural activity are a major diagnostic and scientific tool.